-- PhD Study in Theatre History, Dramatic Literature and Criticism, Graduate Center, City University of New York, New York
+- PhD Study (Theatre History, Dramatic Literature and Criticism), Graduate Center, City University of New York, USA

-An American by birth, Professor Earley had an extensive career in the United States as a teacher, writer and dramaturg for professional theatre companies.
-He was Assistant Professor and Director of the undergraduate Theatre Studies Program at Yale University, and also part of the Drama Faculty at the Juilliard School, where he was first director of the Lila Acheson Wallace Playwriting Program.
+Professor Michael Earley is a renowned theatre director, scholar and author of seminal books on acting.
+He had an extensive career in the United States as a teacher, writer and dramaturg for professional theatre companies.
+He was Assistant Professor and Director of the undergraduate Theatre Studies Programme at Yale University, and also part of the Drama Faculty at the Juilliard School, where he was first director of the Lila Acheson Wallace Playwriting Programme.
 He has further taught on both the postgraduate Performance Studies and undergraduate Theatre programmes at the Tisch School of the Arts, New York University.

 Prior to joining LASALLE, Professor Earley led the Rose Bruford College of Theatre and Performance in Sidcup, London, as its Professor of Drama and Principal and Chief Executive Officer from 2009–2017.
 He was previously Professor of Drama and Head of the Lincoln School of Performing Arts, and Producing Director of the Lincoln Performing Arts Centre – both projects of which he inaugurated at the University of Lincoln, UK.

 Outside of academia, Professor Earley has worked as the Editorial and Publishing Director of Methuen Drama Publishers in London, and was Chief Producer of Plays for BBC Radio Drama, where he directed over 50 productions for broadcast over Radio 3 and Radio 4.
 Professor Earley continues to direct an International Summer School in Arts Management for Chinese students.
 Presented at Regent's University London and in Edinburgh during the Edinburgh International Fringe Festival, the Summer programme delivers practical training in production, stage and venue administration.